 All original Innocenti Lambretta models are enjoying a rise in their residual values and are much sought after by collectors.
 But it does take an expert of Lambretta Scooters to recognise exactly the difference between a standard original, a model that has been pieced together from pattern or Indian-made components, or a complete Indian, Spanish, South American, American model and more – the Lambretta was made under licence in many countries.

-A long standing relationship between Lambretta scooter fans and our select panel of insurers means the best possible quote can be achieved easily without fuss.
+We work closely with our select panel of insurers to achieve our best possible quote easily without fuss.
 What we do ask for is complete honesty when it comes to the use of non-standard parts being applied to the bike.

 Paint schemes, restoration charges, additional components, chassis and engine tweaks must be mentioned during your quote construction because this may affect settlement figures, or level of cover if anything untoward should happen to your pride and joy.